-Annual reviews are required for all protocols that meet any of the following criteria: use of Veterans Affairs (VA) funding, use of Department of Defense (DOD) funding, or any protocol that uses USDA regulated species and requires Animal Care and Use Review Office (ACURO) review by the funding agency.
-Investigators are reminded prior to the annual review date that they are required to renew or close the protocol.
+Annual Reviews: Annual reviews are required for all protocols that meet any of the following criteria:

+- Annual reviews are performed for all USDA-covered species protocols and any non-USDA covered species protocol if required by the funding agency (e.g., Department of Defense).
+Annual Reviews must be received prior to the first and second anniversary of the initial or 3-year renewal approval date in order for the protocol to continue.
+If work on this project will not be continuing, indicate this on the annual review form or by email, and the protocol will be closed.
+Investigators receive reminders prior to the annual review date to renew or close the protocol.
 The annual review includes providing a brief summary of the progress made over the past year towards the research goals, documenting any unanticipated adverse events or animal deaths prior to experimental endpoints, request to continue currently approved scientific reasons for single housing of social species, and requests to continue currently approved scientific justifications for not providing environmental enrichment.
-Annual reviews and approvals are performed only by IACUC members, such as the AV or AV designee.
+Annual reviews and approvals are performed by IACUC members.
 Members are notified at monthly convened IACUC meetings of upcoming annual reviews and have the opportunity to call for FCR.
-The PI may also request FCR review.